Shougo/ddc-filter-matcher_length/README.md

 Length matcher for ddc.vim

-It removes candidates shorter than or equal to the user input.
+It removes items shorter than or equal to the user input.

 ## Required